The Holidays Add Stress to Most Relationships

 Will this season go down as the worst in your life?
 Maybe.
 Unless…

-If there’s one thing covid confinement has given so many of us, it’s a focus on what matters most in life.
+If there’s one thing Covid confinement has given so many of us, it’s a focus on what matters most in life.
 Many – maybe you – are surprised by how much family matters.
-Not that you didn’t know it before, but covid brought those feelings home for so many of us – and in a whole new way.
+Not that you didn’t know it before, but Covid brought those feelings home for so many of us – and in a whole new way.
 Yet, at the same time, in most households, tensions have been running high.

 During this unique holiday season, if you’re home alone with your family and missing the usual parties and family gatherings, here are a few things you can do to make your holidays bright.

 Do you want to be Santa or the Grinch.
-If it’s Grinch, no more work necessary.
+If it’s Grinch, no more work is necessary.
 But if it’s Santa, then sit down with your sweetie and decide how you’re going to do the next two weeks.
 It’s going to take some mental and emotional effort, but the plan will be your guide.

 While making a plan is mostly for you two, if you have kids, bring them into it and ask for their cooperation.

-What to Include in Your Plan:
+What to Include in Your Stress Management Plan:

 - Be nice.
 Covid confinement doesn’t feel good, and everyone knows it.
 It’s sucked the politeness and kindness out of many of us.
 And, of course, our loved ones are likely to be the most affected.
 We’re more likely to make an effort with “outside” people, but let our guard down for those closest to us.
 That’s a recipe for disaster.
 So agree to make an extra effort to be nice.
 Start with saying please, thank-you, and excuse me.
 And keep track.
 Make a point to notice at least five things each day and thank your sweetie.
 Just that tiny courtesy can soften stress and create a positive shift in energy – both in you and with them.